 Installing and running Concourse on Kubernetes can have advantages.
 For development teams in particular, they can get up and running on their CI tool quickly with minimal maintenance.
 After all, the effort to install and manage your tools should not detract from delivering new features to your customers.

-Pivotal is working on readying the Helm-deployed Concourse for PCF using a similar environment to Wings called “Hush House.”
+Pivotal is working on readying the Helm-deployed Pivotal Concourse using a similar environment to Wings called “Hush House.”
 In aircraft lingo, a hush house is a large, noise-suppressed facility for testing aircraft systems.
 In this environment, the team can observe, maintain, and operate Concourse running on PKS at scale to validate this deployment for our customers.

 Use Concourse Anytime, Anywhere, and on Any Cloud